SaveYourTime/nest-api-template/README.md

 ##### `src/config`

-The typeorm configuration file for creating a new connection.
+The typeorm configuration file for creating a new connection, multer configuration file for handling upload files.

+##### `src/constants`

+Place static data, such as cities, rols here.

 ##### `src/database`

 Here's where we create a factory and a seed script.

+##### `src/utils`

+Place all utility functions here, such as mailer or uploadHandler.

 ##### `src/app.module.ts`